MikeKall/FindLeader/README.md

 # Setup

-1. You need to install nmap.
+1. You need to have Debian or debian based operating system.
+2. Install nmap (sudo apt install nmap).
-2. All the files must be in the same folder.
+3. All the files must be in the same folder.